 Research shows that children succeed best when they are actively engaged, and involved in enjoyable “hands-on” experiences.
 Therefore, our therapy services are designed to be play-based, interactive and fun for your child.
 Our services include coaching on techniques and methods you can use at home, during everyday routines, to promote and support your child’s optimal development.
 We understand that as a parent or caregiver you are the most important person in your child’s life and in the best position to help them develop to the best of their ability.

 Using an integrated program model (medical, developmental, mental health), our One Child, One Family, One Team approach ensures that our comprehensive services bring together all providers in a child’s intervention plan to offer the child and family the best possible care at our Birth to Five Center of Excellence.

-At the Children's Developmental Center parents will find the following therapy services for their child:
+At the Birth to Five Center of Excellence parents will find the following therapy services for their child: